-- Buildings eligible to participate in this Multifamily Program have five (5) or more Dwelling Units25 and a single owner or management entity (e.g., building owner, developer, management company, homeowners' association, condominium association, cooperative housing corporation or association). - The applicant is the single owner or management entity of the multifamily building.
-Individual residents of multifamily buildings are ineligible for the Multifamily Program but will be directed instead to any applicable Residential Programs. - Residential buildings of one to four Dwelling Units, and townhouses designed as singlefamily homes are ineligible for the Multifamily Program and will instead be directed to applicable Residential Programs. - Eligible multifamily buildings also include certain types of multifamily housing, such as shelters, dormitories, and independent living facilities,26 that resemble single-room occupancy buildings (SROs) and that also meet the five (5) units per building and single owner or management entity
+Buildings eligible to participate in this Multifamily Program have five (5) or more Dwelling Units25 and a single owner or management entity (e.g., building owner, developer, management company, homeowners' association, condominium association, cooperative housing corporation or association).

+- o The applicant is the single owner or management entity of the multifamily building.
+Individual residents of multifamily buildings are included for the Multifamily Program but will be directed instead to any applicable Residential Programs. - o Residential buildings of one to four Dwelling Units, and townhouses designed as single-family homes are ineligible for the Multifamily Program and will instead be directed to applicable Residential Programs. - Eligible multifamily buildings also include certain types of multifamily housing, such as shelters, dormitories, and independent living facilities, 26 that resemble single-room occupancy buildings (SROs) and that also meet the five (5) units per building and single owner or management entity criteria.
+The SROs are eligible to earn reduced per-unit incentives that are scaled to the single housekeeping unit.").
+See also N.J.A.C.
+5:28-1.2 (similar definition).

 25 In this Compliance Filing, "Dwelling Unit" means a single unit providing complete, independent living facilities for one or more persons living as a single housekeeping unit, including permanent provisions for living, sleeping, eating, cooking, and sanitation.
 See N.J.A.C.
 5:23-3.14 (adopting 2015 International Building Code, Sec.
-202, but revising it to add "living as a single housekeeping unit.").
-See also N.J.A.C.
-5:28-1.2 (similar definition).
+202, but revising it to add "living as a